ktye/iv/iv/README.md

 cat data | iv -r2 +/_
 ```

-This input data can have more dimensions as the execution rank.
+The input data can have more dimensions as the execution rank.
 In this case, we might be interested if with the current object, a higher dimension was closed.
 This information is send to APL as **termination level** in the variable `E`.
-`E` is `1`, if one level above the execution rank was finished.
+`E` is `1`, if one level above the execution rank just finished.
 E.g. if iv operates in line mode (rank 1), `E` is `1`, at the end of each table,
 that is if two subsequent newlines are in the stream instead of a single one.